-Up to 10 per cent additional FSR, calculated on all the FSR described above, may be achieved subject to a competitive design process.
-A site-specific provision will limit the 10 per cent design excellence bonus to FSR and not to additional height.
+Up to 10% additional FSR, calculated on the FSR described above, may be achieved subject to a competitive design process at 110 Wellington Street.
+A site-specific provision will limit the 10% design excellence bonus to FSR and not to additional height.